plwt/VoiceAssist/README.md

 - Open calculator
 - Open YouTube (follow up question)
 - Search on Google (follow up question)

-- What is the news?
+- What is the news? (does not work)
-- What is the weather?
+- What is the weather? (does not work)
-- Shutdown
+- End session (does not work)
+- Open terminal (does not work)

 ## To Do